CrowdStrike/falconpy/README.md

 ### Components
 The CrowdStrike Falcon SDK for Python provides two distinct methods for interacting with CrowdStrike's Falcon APIs:

-- [Service Classes](#service-classes) - each Service Class represents a single API service collection, there is one Service Class per collection.
+- [Service Classes](#service-classes) - each Service Class represents a single CrowdStrike API service collection, and provides an interface to the operations available within that service collection.
-- [The Uber Class](#the-uber-class) - an all-in-one class that provides a singular interface for the entire CrowdStrike API.
+- [The Uber Class](#the-uber-class) - an all-in-one class that provides a singular interface for all operations in every CrowdStrike API service collection.

 ![Class Types](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/class_types.png)

 ### Service Classes
-Representing a single API service collection, each service class has a method defined for every operation available in that service collection.
+Representing a single API service collection, each service class has a method defined for every operation available within that service collection.

 #### Available Service Classes
 For each CrowdStrike API service collection, a matching Service Class is available in the FalconPy library.